xuhao1/gcode2dotmakebot/README.md

 This program can work on Z18 but author don't ensure if the program could DAMAGE or BOOM your printer.

-So, please try and improve it with your brave.
+So, please try and improve it with your brave heart.